na-na-hi/renget/archive/Kanchelle.md

-Filter List for Kanchelle Loreux's spam
+Filter List for Kanchelle Loreux's spam and repeat terms used primarily in the lowest quality shitposts.

 tran\*